Australopithecus africanus

 Photo: Lee Berger

-The most complete skull of an Australopithecus africanus adult ever found (dating to 2.15 mya), a specimen (STS 5) nicknamed "Mrs. Ples" (see figure at right), was discovered in 1947 by Dart's friend, Robert Broom and John T. Robinson at Sterkfontein (see figure below right).
+The most complete skull of an Australopithecus africanus adult ever found (dating to 2.15 mya), a specimen (STS 5) nicknamed "Mrs. Ples" (see image at right), was discovered in 1947 by Dart’s friend, Robert Broom and John T. Robinson at Sterkfontein.
 Ples is short for Plesianthropus, the defunct genus to which the skull was originally assigned.
-Many additional Australopithecus africanus fossils continue to be found at Sterkfontein (see picture of excavation), but no others have ever been found at Taung, despite intensive search.
+Many additional A. africanus fossils continue to be found at Sterkfontein (see picture of excavation), but no others have ever been found at Taung, despite intensive search.

 In a recent paper (Berger 2006), paleontologist Lee Berger provides strong evidence that marks in the eye sockets of the Taung Child are damage caused by birds of prey.
 The study shows it's likely that an eagle brought the child to the site where the skull was discovered, and that this is the reason for the absence of other australopithecine remains at Taung.
 The marks that have been interpreted as beak damage caused when eagles ripped out the unfortunate child's eyes are indicated in the figure at left.